 Discord has a rich API. n8n connects to it directly, as well as to Stripe, your email platform, your CRM, and anything else in your stack.
 A Stripe payment can trigger a Discord role assignment, an email welcome sequence, a CRM record creation, and a Slack notification to your team — all in one workflow.

 We use n8n over Zapier for all Discord automation we build.
 It's more flexible, significantly cheaper at scale, and can be self-hosted if data ownership matters to you.
+If you want to understand the full setup without writing code, see our no-code Stripe to Discord automation guide.

 What a full system looks like